SquadcastHub/squadcasthub.github.io/pages/mydoc/domotz.md

 folder: mydoc
 ---

 [Domotz](https://www.domotz.com/) is a network monitoring software to easily monitor remote networks and devices with powerful and affordable software, providing actionable insights & easy-to-use interface.
-Domotz Webhooks provide a way to subscribe to alerts sent from Domotz Agents when an event occurs.

 Route detailed alerts from Domotz to the right users in Squadcast.